Yuttapong Thawornwattana

 Research ⤴️

 How do insects become vectors of human diseases?
 Why are some species better vectors than others?
 How are they adapting to changing environments and what does it mean for transmission of vector-borne diseases?
-To answer these questions, I use malaria mosquitoes in the genus Anopheles as model systems.
-They are powerful for studying not only fundamental questions in evolutionary biology about species divergence and speciation but also practical questions in infectious disease biology and epidemiology ranging from vector surveillance to disease eradication and global health.
+I use malaria mosquitoes in the genus Anopheles as study systems to answer these questions.
+They are also useful for studying fundamental questions in evolutionary biology such as species, speciation, introgression, adaptation and trait evolution.

 Publications ⤴️